 - In a large mixing bowl, cream the oil and sugar together with the back of a wooden spoon.

-- Add the eggs, banana, yogurt and vanilla, and beat them in one at a time with a hand mixer until smooth.
+- Add the eggs, banana, yogurt, coconut butter and vanilla, and beat them in one at a time with a hand mixer until smooth.

 - In a smaller bowl, combine the flour, baking soda and cinnamon and whisk them together briskly until the color is uniform.

 - With a slotted spoon, fold the dry ingredients into the wet ones, until just mixed.

 - Pour the batter into the baking tin and put it in the oven on “Bake” —- 35 minutes for a very moist loaf to 50 minutes for a very dry one.
 You get to know your oven.
 Check often toward the end.
 When a skewer stuck into the middle comes out clean the loaf is done.
 I think cakes taste better undone rather than overdone!
 Mine was perfect at 35 min.

 - Leave to cool in the tin for a few minutes, then slide a knife around the edges and turn the loaf out onto a wire cooling rack.

 And that’s how we solved the problem of the too-ripe bananas!!!
 The cake tasted as sweet and moist as it was healthy.
 You may be able to cut the sugar down even more, depending how ripe your bananas are.
 What a great recipe to try with your family.

 Nutrition info for each of 10 slices